• Home

 No wonder people are scared off from getting relief from debts they can’t pay.

-But it’s simply not so: fewer than 3% of all Chapter 7’s result in the sale of any assets, and that includes corporate bankruptcies.
+But in the real world, it’s simply not so: fewer than 3% of all Chapter 7’s result in the sale of any assets, and that includes corporate bankruptcies.
+(Corporations don’t get to claim exemptions.)

 To be clear: the law allows for the sale of non exempt assets.
 But in the overwhelming number of individual cases, the trustee liquidates nothing: No possessions are sold in bankruptcy

-The reason no possessions are sold in bankruptcy is a combination of law and economics.
+The reason no possessions are sold in 99% of bankruptcy cases is a combination of law and economics.

 1. Your assets are protected by exemptions.